swilliams11/apigee-auth0-external-authorization/README.md

 Copy the following command into your browser.
 Be sure to update the `{org}`, `{env}` and `{clientID}`.

 **Note: that you should NOT include the audience parameter in the /authorize request.
-In this case Auth0 will return an opaque access token.**
+In this case Auth0 will return an opaque access token (one small enough to be saved in Apigee Edge).**
 ```
 https://{org}-{env}.apigee.net/oauth_auth0_save_token/authorize?client_id={client_id}&response_type=code&redirect_uri=https://callback.io&scope=openid
 ```

-**If you include the [`audience parameter`](#auth0-api-identifier) then Auth0 will return a JWT for the access token and it will NOT be saved in Apigee Edge.**
+**If you include the [`audience parameter`](#auth0-api-identifier) then Auth0 will return a JWT as the access token and it will NOT be saved in Apigee Edge.
+Please note that you will not receive an error either; it silently fails.
+However, when you send a request to a proxy with the VerifyAccessToken policy, then that policy will always fail with the message "invalid access token."**
 ```
 https://{org}-{env}.apigee.net/oauth_auth0_save_token/authorize?audience={auth0_api_identifier}&client_id={client_id}&response_type=code&redirect_uri=https://callback.io&scope=openid
 ```

-* Login to Auth0 with your username and password.
+* Your browser should be redirected to the Auth0 login page.
+Login to Auth0 with the username and password you created earlier.
 * Save the authorization code and enter it into the request below.

 Request for an access token